nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

-**This guide assumes that you have already installed homebrew, Ruby and Rails.
+**This guide assumes that you have already installed homebrew and Ruby on Rails.
 To get instructions on how to do that go through the installations project [here](http://www.theodinproject.com/web-development-101/installations)**

 ## Installing Postgresql:
 before installing postgres make sure that homebrew is up to date